lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 version of this draft.

-Finally, we would like to thank Andreas Kretschmer for his feedback based on his implementation experience and Daniel Migault for his review comments.
+Finally, we would like to thank Andreas Kretschmer for his feedback based on his implementation experience, and Daniel Migault and Russ Housley for their review comments.